tpavlek/tpavlek-me/source/_posts/2017-08-15-open-photo-radar-locations-audit.blade.md

 @include('_partials.image', [ 'name' => 'smartass.jpg', 'caption' => 'Those cheeky OTS employees' ])

-I chucked and upvoted, but internally I agreed with that Reddit user.
+I chuckled and upvoted, but internally I agreed with that Reddit user.
 I thought the city probably isn't enforcing in all those locations, and they're probably enforcing in a bunch of non-listed locations as well.

 So I issued a FOIP request, to spot-check the data.
 What I found actually surprised me, quite a bit.